GWSoftwareTools/VertexCover/README.md

 vertex cover because of the edge between them.
 If both `v1` and `v2` are deleted, this rule doesn't make adifference.
 If not, some of the neighbors have to be included in the vertex cover.\
 In this case there need to be less deletions because we are only handling the subset, not the bigger one.

-If `v1` and `v2` have the same set of neighbours, this rule can be applied in both direction with no difference.
+If `v1` and `v2` have the same set of neighbours, this rule can be applied in both direction with no difference.\
 Example:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeBigNeighbour.png" width="100%" alt="removeBigNeighbour">
 *Because vertex `2` has all the neighbours vertex `1` has and even some more, vertex `2` was deleted.*

+---

 * ### removeHighDeg: